Multiscale-Genomics/mg-process-fastq/docs/adr.rst

 2018-09-17 - Updates to tool and pipline run()
 ----------------------------------------------

 Changes to the pipelines so that the run() function matches the definitions within the Tool API.
+There have also been a number of changes so that the pipeline and tool code is python 3 compatible